nanodeath/ReReplay/README.md

 # License

 Licensed under the permissive MIT license, provided in the LICENSE file.
+Not required, but I'd appreciate it if you sent me a GitHub message letting me know what your experience with the tool is, and if you're at the liberty to, tell me how you're using it.
+I'm curious!